Gaurav Saini of Vizitor tells us about the touchless visitor management system.

 We learned that there could be another opportunity we can find in the same product that we are building, and this is how we launched our touchless check-in system.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

-During our initial stages, the bridge between our customers, their requirements, and problems was not that strong.
-But steadily, we have now learnt how important this bridge is both pre and post-sale.
-We are using few tools that help us in marketing through the right channel and manage our customer base to be efficient in addressing any queries and hence keep the brand association strong in whatever sense they perceive in.
+During our initial stages, the bridge between our customers, their requirements, and problems were not that strong.
+But steadily, we have now learned how important this bridge is both pre and post-sale.
+We are using a few tools that help us in marketing through the right channel and manage our customer base to be efficient in addressing any queries and hence keep the brand association strong in whatever sense they perceive in.